It is extremely important to ask questions!

 - Does the study involve a placebo or a treatment that is already on the market (a placebo is a substance that looks and tastes identical to the actual drug being studied, but does not contain active ingredients.
 Often called a “sugar pill”)?

-- What has been learned about the study medication and are any study results published?
+- What is known about the study medication and are any study results published?

 - How long is the study going to last?